Financial resources

 Scholarships, grants, and bursaries

 This is financial assistance you do not have to repay!
 Scholarships are generally based on academic grades or a combination of achievement and financial need.
-Grants and bursaries are generally based on financial need and may include other qualifying criteria.
+Grants and bursaries are typically based on financial need and may include other qualifying criteria.
 For awards and bursaries, explore the awards finder.

 External awards